mjtkeijsers/HomeAutomate/README.md

 --load the dashboard as per the json file in the repo.

 You should be good to go.
+--For the per day cost dashboard you need to update the queries to reflect your actual energy cost

 --Can be you need to re-edit the panels to link the queries to influx properly (to be figured out what is missing in above if that is the case)